EMDevelop/Ethereum-Address-Checker/README.md

 This project can be used to check whether 2 or more Ethereum wallets have made transactions between eachother, or have any addresses in common that they've sent/received ERC-20 Tokens or Ethereum to/from.

+## What should you expect?

+You can input 2 or more Ethereum addresses into this application and it will:

+- Fetch high level transaction data from Etherscan.io (to, from, hash, date and so on)
+- Determines whether any of your addresses you entered have made any transactions to or from eachother (and outputs to the screen)
+- Determines whether any of your addresses you entered have made any transactions with any addresses in common
+  - e.g. address A and address B have both made transactions to address C
+  - Contract addresses should show up as the owner of that contract, and not an Ethereum address (this is WIP, looking for an API to do this for me)

+---

 ## How To Use

 #### Through the Command Line

 - Clone the project `git clone https://github.com/EMDevelop/cryptoAddressWeb.git`
 - Navigate into your new directory `cd cryptoaddressWeb`
+- Run `bundle install` (you may need in `gem install bundle`)
 - Open IRB `irb -r './lib/menu.rb'`
 - Create a new address checker in irb `checker = Menu.new`
 - Begin the main menu in irb `menu.main_menu`